neo4j-devtools/relate/documentation/RFCs/relate-extensions/relate-extensions.rfc.md

 Allow first and third party developers to extend the `@relate` stack with additional functionality in two primary ways; `STATIC` and `APPLICATION` extensions, as well as through "event hooks" emitted in various parts of the application.

 ## Extensions
-Adds new functionality to one of more packages by:
+Adds new functionality to one or more modules by:
-- `STATIC` extensions: Adding static html bundles (i.e. "graph apps") to the web server application.
+- `STATIC` extensions: Adding static html bundles (i.e. "graph apps") to the web module.
 - `APPLICATION` extensions: Injecting [@nestjs](https://docs.nestjs.com/) modules to any of our supported application extension points:
-    - `SYSTEM`: Shared across all packages
+    - `SYSTEM`: Shared across all modules
-    - `CLI`: Only for CLI app
+    - `CLI`: Only for CLI module
-    - `WEB`: Only for Web app
+    - `WEB`: Only for Web module
-    - `ELECTRON`: Only for Electron app
+    - `ELECTRON`: Only for Electron module

 ## Event Hooks
 Allows reacting to events within the application and modify values being processed.